pasturm/TofDaqR/README.md

 # TofDaqR
 R Interface to TOFWERK TofDaq API.

-see DESCRIPTION for some details and NEWS for a version history.
+See DESCRIPTION for some details and NEWS for a version history.

 ## Installation
 ```